 BULBS PAGE

-In streetlights they used to use FLUORESCENT, SLI/H , GLS , MERCURY , SOX AND GAS.
+In streetlights they used to use Fluorescent Tubes, SLI/H Tubes, GLS Bulbs , Mercury Bulbs , SOX Bulbs and Gas .

-The modern trend now is to use SONT bulbs instead of SOX.
+The modern trend now is to use SON-T bulbs instead of SOX in the 1990s.

 Sodium Lamp Classification